teevans/kc-docs/Documentation/Architecture/allocation.md

 shareIdle | false | If `true`, idle cost is allocated proportionally across all non-idle allocations, per-resource.
 That is, idle CPU cost is shared with each non-idle allocation's CPU cost, according to the percentage of the total CPU cost represented. splitIdle | false | If `true`, and `shareIdle == false` Idle Allocations are created on a per cluster or per node basis rather than being aggregated into a single "\_idle\_" allocation. idleByNode | false | If `true`, idle allocations are created on a per node basis.
-Which will result in different values when shared and more idle allocations when split. reconcile | false | If `true` pulls data from the Assets cache and corrects prices of Allocations according to their related Assets.
+Which will result in different values when shared and more idle allocations when split. reconcile | true | If `true` pulls data from the Assets cache and corrects prices of Allocations according to their related Assets.
 The corrections from this process are stored in each cost categories cost adjustment field.
-If the integration with you cloud provider's billing data has been set up, this will result in the most accurate costs for Allocations. shareOverhead | false | If `true`, share the cost of cluster overhead assets such as cluster management costs and node attached volumes across tenants of those resources.
+If the integration with you cloud provider's billing data has been set up, this will result in the most accurate costs for Allocations. shareTenancyCosts | true | If `true`, share the cost of cluster overhead assets such as cluster management costs and node attached volumes across tenants of those resources.
 Results are added to the sharedCost field. shareNamespaces | | Comma-separated list of namespaces to share; e.g. `kube-system, kubecost` will share the costs of those two namespaces with the remaining non-idle, unshared allocations. shareLabels | | Comma-separated list of labels to share; e.g. `env:staging, app:test` will share the costs of those two label values with the remaining non-idle, unshared allocations. shareCost | 0.0 | Floating-point value representing a monthly cost to share with the remaining non-idle, unshared allocations; e.g. `30.42` ($1.00/day == $30.42/month) for the query `yesterday` (1 day) will split and distribute exactly $1.00 across the allocations.